cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What are some basic use-cases?

 ### What are the distribution games?
+The distribution games are a way of improving the distribution of tokens to a higher number of a participant in a fairer way.

 ### What do you need them for?
+There are 3 distribution games proposed in total.
+Their goal is to help increase the initial efficiency of the distribution.

 ### What is Game of Links (GOL)?